 - Excellent service

-Once you’ve come up with ideas make sure that you can:
+Once you’ve come up with sufficient restaurant marketing ideas make sure that you can:

-- Quantify the outcome; we’re going to get 1000 new Facebook fans.
+- Quantify the outcome: For instance,“We’re going to get 1000 new Facebook fans.”

-- Define the activities that will achieve these results, e.g. daily posting.
+- Define the activities that will achieve these results, for example, daily posting on social media.

 Create a Tracking System